AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/define-icon-for-custom-ditatypes.md

 title: Configuring icon for custom dita types
 description: Learn how to define icon for custom dita types for showing their icon on different UI in AEM
 ---
-# Configuring icon for custom dita (topic or map) type
+# Configuring icon for custom/specialized dita (topic or map) types

 ## Problem Statement